 While she was glad to walk away unscathed and Putman’s predicament was just an unfortunate accident, it would be her last call with the autogiro.

-Tragically, six years later in 1937, we all know how her story ends.
+Tragically, six years later in 1937, over the Pacific, her interminable legacy begins.

 By Ken Zurski